mattjhayes/nmeta/docs/source/userguide/build_a_lab.rst

   cp /etc/config/wireless /etc/config/wireless.original

-Take note of the items in CAPITALS that need you to fill in appropriate values
+Take note of the items in CAPITALS that need you to fill in appropriate values.
+This is the new complete */etc/config/wireless* file:

 .. code-block:: text